decentralized-identity/sidetree/docs/spec/json-web-signatures.md

 1. Iterate the verificationMethods, until a verificationMethod with `id` equal to `kid` is found.
 2. Convert the discovered verificationMethod to JWK if necessary.
 3. Perform [JWS Verification](https://tools.ietf.org/html/rfc7515#section-5.2) using the JWK.
-4. The operation is considered valid if key material was present in the correct collection and the signature is valid.

 #### Operation Verification

 Sidetree operations are considerd valid when the JWS can be verified, and where the key used is associated with the correct proof purpose.

-`operations`, `recovery` are proof purposes for verifying sidetree operations which sidetree DID Methods MUST support.
-A sidetree operation MUST be signed by a key associated with exactly one of these proof purposes.
+`operations`, `recovery` are proof purposes for verifying sidetree operations which sidetree DID Methods MUST support, but which MAY NOT be exposed externally via the DID Document or Resolver Method Meta Data.

 An [Update Operation](https://identity.foundation/sidetree/spec/#update) MUST be signed by a key associated with the `operations` proof purpose.